ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

-# Documentation for working on the DSAIDE package
+# Documentation for working on the DSAIDE/DSAIRM packages

+**The DSAIDE and DSAIRM packages are very similar in structure, so the text below applies to both.
+Sometimes I write DSAIDE, sometimes DSAIRM.
+Just substitute with whichever package you work on.**

+## Package structure/use
+* The main use case is the user calling the dsaidemenu() function.
+This function calls a Shiny app (in the /inst/DSAIDE folder), which is the main user interface.
+The Shiny app in turn uses the various generate_ functions to build the UI.
+Users can select models/apps, which are each encoded by one or more simulate_ function.
+* An alternative use case is for users to write code that directly calls the simulate_ functions.
+* The simulate_ functions can also be downloaded and modified by the user.
+* The package documentation contains more information.

-## Package structure
+## Package organization

 ### Main functions
 * Folder /R contains the main R functions, i.e. the simulattors and various helper functions.
-* All simulators, which are meant to be called by advanced users start with simulate_.
+* All simulators, which can be called directly by advanced users start with simulate_.
 * The functions/files generate_text, generate_ggplot and generate_plotly can take results returned from the simulator functions and generate plots.
+Users might want to use those combined with running the simulate_ functions.
-* All other functions/files are only needed for the package/UI to work and are not meant to be directly accessed by users.
+* All other functions/files are only needed for the package/UI to work.
+They are public/exported, but are generally not meant to be directly accessed by users.
-* While some of the functions are meant to be used as part of a shiny app, none deal with reactive content, all inputs and outputs are non-reactive objects.
+* While some of the functions are meant to be used as part of a shiny app, none directly handle reactive onjects, all inputs and outputs are non-reactive objects/variables.

 ### App materials
 * The /inst folder contains several subfolders: